There was nothing else she could do.

 To prove her point, Couturiere eyes began to glow, and everyone converged into a circle around the two, trapping Lila in.

 Couturiere folded her arms behind her back and bent down to glare at Lila.
 "I'm going to give you one.
 Last.
 Chance.
 Admit that you've been lying to everyone.
+No more games.
+No more crocodile tears.
+No more excuses or vague half-truths.
+I want you to admit to every lie you've told.
+Every empty promise, every fake illness and disability, every nonexistent connections to celebrities you don't know, all of it!
 I've got nothing left to lose, Rossi.
 Your threats won't work on me anymore."

 Their classmates gasped.
 Oh.
 Right.
 They hadn't known about that.